hui1110/NubesGen/docs/deploy-asa-button/create-asa-button.md

 [[toc]]

-The *Deploy to Azure* button enables users to deploy apps to Azure without leaving the web browser, and with little or no configuration.
-The button is ideal for customers, open-source project maintainers or add-on providers who wish to provide their customers with a quick and easy way to deploy and configure an Azure Spring Apps.
+The *Deploy to Azure* button enables users to deploy apps to Azure Spring Apps without leaving the web browser and with little or no configuration.
+The button is ideal for customers, open-source project maintainers, or add-on providers who wish to provide their customers with a quick and easy way to deploy Azure Spring Apps.

-The button is well-suited for use in README files, and is intended to serve as a replacement to a list of manual steps typically required to configure an app.
+The basic requirement of the creation button is that your application source code hosting is in the GitHub repository.
+We will add deployment buttons to the `README.md` file.

 Here’s an example button that deploys a sample to Azure Spring Apps:

 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)]()

-This document describes the requirements for apps that use the ‘Deploy to Azure’ service, and how to use these buttons make it easy to deploy source code you maintain to Azure Spring Apps.
+This document describes the requirements for apps that use the `Deploy to Azure` service, and how to use these buttons make it easy to deploy source code you maintain to Azure Spring Apps.

 ## Requirements